blockapps/create-strato-dapp/fixtures/framework/README.md

 docker stop nginx-docker_nginx_1
 ```

-You will need to stop the nginx server if you want to get a new `ADMIN_TOKEN`, as the `token-getter` utility lauches a web server on the same port.
+You will need to stop the nginx server if you want to get a new `ADMIN_TOKEN`, as the `token-getter` utility launches a web server on the same port.